-I know it is only August and with summer coming to an end most of us are desperately chasing the last of the sunshine.
-I’m guessing that Christmas, therefore, is probably not on your radar just yet.
+I know it is October and with summer having ended most of us are desperately chasing the last of the sunshine.
+Thinking how we can maybe getaway to somewhere warm this winter?
+I’m guessing that Christmas, therefore, might not be on your radar just yet.
 Although I often get asked when is the best time to visit Denmark and in particular Copenhagen.
 So in order to give anyone time to plan I wanted to share this now.

 WHEN TO VISIT COPENHAGEN

 Going to the Danish capital in the summer is often what I would recommend.
 If you love to travel it should definitely be on your bucket list.
 There is nothing better than eating a traditional Danish lunch sitting in the sunshine in Nyhavn.
 Enjoying life amongst beautiful old naval buildings and cobbled streets followed by an open boat ride around the canals of Copenhagen.
 Or going for a stroll through the city to the wonderful old amusement park that is Tivoli Gardens.
 Late spring or early autumn will do, too.

 Although if you are looking for a magical experience I highly recommend visiting Copenhagen at Christmas time.
 You’ll have cold and crisp weather yet as long as you wrap up warm that is all part of the charm.
 The city with its mix of beautiful old buildings and clean modern design is lit up.
 Plus if you are lucky you might even experience snow to make everything glisten.

 WHERE TO STAY IN COPENHAGEN AT CHRISTMAS TIME